ailonlivny/DessertsManager/README.md

 ## Run the app as follows:

-Unzip DessertsManager project:
+Download/clone DessertsManager project:

-1. Open the project from CMD
+1. Open the project from the Terminal/CMD

-2. Enter 'npm install' (installation of dependencies)
+2. Enter 'npm install' (Installation of dependencies)

-3. Enter 'npm start' (Runs the app in the development mode)
+3. Enter 'npm start' (Runs the app in a development mode)

-4. Open http://localhost:3000 to view it in the browser.
+4. Open http://localhost:3000 to view it in the browser

 ## Screenshots: